 Cato showed Anderson received the same treatment as any other part-time employee in need of extended leave.
 For that reason, the court rightly found in favor of the company because its treatment of employees was uniform, even if undesirable.
 Unfortunately, even though some people may not appreciate Cato’s policy of terminating part-time employees who need extended leave (and I am one of those) the law only requires that Cato mistreat all employees equally.

-Employment lawyers in Fort Worth and Dallas, Texas for pregnancy discrimination
+Employment lawyers in Texas for pregnancy discrimination

 If you believe your employer discriminated against you on the basis of pregnancy or childbirth then you should contact Texas employment lawyers about your potential claims.
 Pregnancy discrimination claims are sex discrimination claims under federal and Texas employment law.
 Sex discrimination claims often have short statute of limitations to preserve your claim by filing with the EEOC or TWC.
 Employment lawyers in Texas understand how to file and protect your pregnancy discrimination claims.
-Visit the sex discrimination page to learn more about your rights and how an employment lawyer can help.